threexc/yocto-tekton/poky/README.md

 ## Instructions

-This pipeline prototype is currently non-functional, except for the unique circumstance where all of the commit subject lines between origin/master and origin/master-next are all submitted in the format "<packagename>: <short description>".
-We are actively looking at making the recipe list acquisition more sophisticated, e.g. by looking at the filenames for files altered in patches or something similar.
+This is a limited functionality poky pipeline - it will grab the names of recipes changed between origin/master and origin/master-next, and build those as long as the recipe filename (once the version number has been stripped) matches the actual recipe name.